aiddata/geo-datasets/global_forest_change/README.md

 		conda activate gfc
 		pip install mpi4py
 		```
+	- You may need to install rasterio using pip (`pip install rasterio`) as Conda can have some dependency issues when installing rasterio.

 2. If running on W&M HPC, edit jobscript
     - Adjust the resources for the job based on what you would like to request from HPC